jlemanski1/BMI-Calculator/README.md

 [![Simple BMI Calculator][app-screenshot1]](#)

-There are many great BMI calculators available on the appstore, however, I didn't find one that really suit my needs so I created this super simple one.
+There are many great BMI calculators available on the appstore, however, I didn't find one that really suit my needs so I created this super simple one based off a neat design I found on dribbble.
 I want to create a BMI calculator so quick and easy to use that you never get lazy about checking.

 Here's why:
 * Your fitness apps shouldn't get in the way of your active lifestyle